UKCloud/documentation/articles/vmware/vmw-how-use-vm-location.md

 ## Overview

-The VM location function in vCloud Director/VMware Cloud Director enables you to identify where a specific virtual machine (VM) within your organisation is located within the UKCloud platform.
+The VM location function in vCloud Director/VMware Cloud Director enables you to identify where a specific virtual machine (VM) in your organisation is located within the UKCloud platform.

 This article describes the step-by-step instructions for obtaining this information, which is available for VMs in both the Assured OFFICIAL and Elevated OFFICIAL security domains.